 Please contact MHCF staff for additional information regarding this type of request and the requirements needed as part of the application process.
-The applicant must complete forms and must submit information to the Asset Management and Compliance Division staff prior to making their Bond/Tax Credit Program application.
-Any projects requesting changes to existing Commission regulatory agreements must select the maximum Additional Low-Income Housing Use Period in the new Extended Use Agreement and must select the maximum Donation in Support of Local Nonprofit Programs (in accordance with Section 4.6).
-These requirements will also apply to projects that have had regulatory agreement changes within the previous 5 years prior to their Bond/Tax Credit Program application.
+The Applicant must complete forms and must submit information to the Asset Management and Compliance (AMC) Division staff prior to making their Bond/Tax Credit Program application.